entropyxyz/api_key_tdx/SPEC.md

 ## State storage

-The storage discussion that follows is split into two distinct requirements: the local storage encryption key on the one hand; and state replication on the other.
+The storage discussion that follows is split into two distinct pain points: the TSS/AKS local storage encryption key and state AKS replication.

 ### State replication

-When it comes to state replication the needs for TSS and AKS diverge.
-For TSS it's not needed at all, but AKS nodes should probably replicate state between them.
+TSS and AKS have different needs.
+For TSS, state replication is not needed at all but AKS nodes should probably replicate state between them.

 **NOTE**: We need a decision on this: to replicate or not to replicate.

-If AKS nodes do **not** replicate their state every node is an island.
-When it goes away so does its data and users must re-upload their secret data.
-Users have no way of knowing that their selected AKS node is gone so they have to stop what they are doing and fix the problem right away: pick a new AKS node and re-upload their secrets (they should probably revoke the old ones and issue new secrets from their API providers).
+If AKS nodes do **not** replicate their state, every node is an island.
+When the node goes away so does its data and users must re-upload their secret data and all pending external API calls are lost.
+Users have no way of knowing that their selected AKS node is gone so they have to stop what they are doing and fix the problem as they notice: pick a new AKS node and re-upload their secrets (they should probably revoke the old ones and issue new secrets from their API providers).
 Users can mitigate this somewhat by selecting multiple AKS nodes to store their secrets (and take care of updating/revoking secrets) but it still puts the onus of managing dissappearing nodes on them.

 In the scenario where AKS nodes **do** replicate the state between them we need to distinguish two cases:

 1. A new AKS joining the network.
 Requires a full copy of the state.
 1. Users making CRUD changes to state, expecting all nodes to see the changes in a reasonable timeframe (seconds?).

-_TODO: Given AKS nodes replicate their state, is it still useful for AKS nodes to encrypt their local storage with a unique key?
-You break one, you get the full state and all user secrets.
+_TODO: Assuming AKS nodes do replicate their state, is it still useful for AKS nodes to encrypt their local storage with a unique key?
+A single stolen key lets the attacker get the full state and all user secrets.
 Why not use the same key then?_

 #### New AKS node joining the network